 The Education Policy Advisory Group (EPAG) provides advice and helps to formulate the Society’s consultation responses, research and policy work in statistical education.
 EPAG also liaises on behalf of the Society with other key influencing organisations on education research and policy.

 The group comprises at least four members and is chaired by the Society’s vice-president for education and statistical literacy.
-EPAG’s work is facilitated by RSS staff, primarily the policy and research manager.
+EPAG’s work is facilitated by RSS staff, primarily the education manager.